This page will replace chapter 1 from the Player’s Handbook on character creation

 You are the sound of the warp.
 You practice the craft known as Enuncia, conjuring powers of the warp with only your voice.
 You weave the warp through words to inspire allies, demoralize foes, manipulate minds, create illusions, and even heal wounds.

-Combat Medic (Cleric) – martial, warp powers
+Sentinel (Cleric) – martial, warp powers

 Combat Adept (Fighter) – martial